Heart versus head.

 I live in Europe…

 #1.
-To be able to see some of the best art in the world conveniently
+To be able to see some of the best art in the world conveniently.

-I love art and museum hopping is my life’s hobby… but that’s hard to do if the city you live in has just a couple of museums and the next city with a collection is a 12-hour drive or 3-hour plane ride away.
+I love art, and museum hopping is my life’s hobby… but that’s hard to do if the city you live in has just a couple of museums and the next city with a collection is a 12-hour drive or 3-hour plane ride away.
 Paris is home to dozens of museums, but if I ever want to see something new, within just a couple hours I could be in Italy, Spain, the U.K., etc. The beauty of the small region is that no matter where you base yourself in Europe, you’re within easy reach of anywhere else on the Continent.

 #2.
-Because I like how Europeans raise their kids
+Because I like how Europeans raise their kids.

-Here in France, they say they kids adapt to the parents’ lifestyle, not that parents change their lifestyles to accommodate their children.
-They are expected to sit through a dinner out with their parents and they eat what’s on the café menu, not a kids’ menu.
+Here in France, they say the kids adapt to the parents’ lifestyle, rather than parents changing their lifestyles to accommodate their children.
+Kids are expected to sit through a dinner out with their parents and they eat what’s on the café menu, not a kids’ menu.

-The health care system here is ranked the best in the world by WHO.
+The health care system here is ranked the best in the world by the WHO.
 Before I moved here, I knew I planned to have a baby soon, and I wanted to live somewhere I knew the health care would be unquestionably good.
-Western Europe has some of the best health care in the world, and Central Europe’s is generally ranked on par with North America (the States ranks far below the rest of Europe at 37th place).
+Western Europe has some of the best health care in the world, and Central Europe’s is generally ranked on par with the United States (which ranks far below the rest of Europe at 37th place).

-4. To learn and speak other languages
+#5.
+To learn and speak other languages.

 I learned French at a young age, which helped me to learn Italian when I studied abroad in Rome and then to learn Spanish when I moved to Panama.
 This domino effect helped me realize what a massive benefit learning languages can be.
 I like being challenged by the language every day and by having to forever improve.
 Plus, it’s been shown that learning multiple languages helps cognitive health all throughout your life, even staving off dementia.